-DON’T expect to go back to school or work until 2 to 4 weeks after surgery.
-Lay low and let your body heal.
+- DON'T expect to go back to school or work until 2 to 4 weeks after surgery.
+Lie low and let your body heal.

 1 month after surgery:

-DO expect lingering stiffness in your back, especially in the area where vertebrae were fused.
-But you should have enough motion in the unfused portion to do all your daily activities of living and most sports by now.
+- DO expect lingering stiffness in your back, especially in the area where vertebrae were fused.
+But you should have enough motion to do all your daily activities of living and most sports by now.

-DO expect to get the green light to return to non-contact sports by 6 months post-surgery, such as running, weightlifting and other exercises.
+- DO expect to get the green light to return to non-contact sports 6 months post-surgery, such as running, weightlifting, and other exercises.